What is the American Nurses Association (ANA)?

 Several states handle their own membership process.
 Once you complete your application with one of these states, they will transfer your information into our database.
-Please note, this process can take up to one month.
+Please note that this process can take up to one month.

 Does joining ANA with a full membership also make me a member of my state nurses association?

 Yes.
-Our ANA & State Membership level is designed as a combination membership between the national organization and your state nurses association.
+ANA & State Membership is a combined membership between the national organization and your state nurses association.
 You get two memberships for one low price!

 Do my dues support any political candidate or party?

-No. Your dues support the work and mission of ANA only.
+No. Your dues support the work and mission of ANA.
 No part of your dues goes to any candidate or party.
-Members may choose to support the ANA Political Action Committee separately from their membership dues.
+Members may support the ANA Political Action Committee separately if they so choose.